Mycobacterium fortuitum: Background

 Mycobacterium fortuitum is a fast-growing species that can cause infections.
 The term "fast growing" is a reference to a growth rate of 3 or 4 days, when compared to other Mycobacteria that may take weeks to grow out on laboratory media.
 Pulmonary infections of M. fortuitum are uncommon, but Mycobacterium fortuitum can cause local skin disease, osteomyelitis (inflammation of the bone), joint infections and infections of the eye after trauma.
 Mycobacterium fortuitum has a worldwide distribution and can be found in natural and processed water, sewage, and dirt.

 Bacteria classified as Mycobacteria, include the causative agents for tuberculosis and leprosy.
 Mycobacteria are sometimes referred to as “acid-fast bacteria,” a term referencing their response to a laboratory staining technique.
 This simply means that when microscopic slides of these bacteria are rinsed with an acidic solution, they retain a red dye.
 Mycobacterium fortuitum is one of the many species of nontuberculosis mycobacteria (NTM) that are commonly found in the environment.
 These are not involved in tuberculosis.
 This does not mean, however, that they will not cause an infection in the right circumstances.

 M. fortuitum infection can be a nosocomial (hospital acquired) disease.
 Surgical sites may become infected after the wound is exposed directly or indirectly to contaminated tap water.
 Other possible sources of M. fortuitum infection include implanted devices such as catheters, injection site abscesses, and contaminated endoscopes.

+M. fortuitum is a leading cause of piscine tuberculosis.